Qualifying Your Glass Fabricator

 Fused Glass with Colors is created using an inter-layer “paint” of glass frit and enamels and then fired.
 Vibrant colors are possible.

-Hot glass is the process of gathering and molten glass and twirling it into the artists final vision.
+Hot glass i.e. molten glass and twirling it into the artists final vision.
 Beautiful small artistic glass sinks and pieces can be formed this way.
 Examples include Dale Chihuly and “Big Wave” Dave Wight.

 White Glass countertops (aka Nano glass, Crystallized glass) are a fusion of recycled glass and minerals created at 3000 degrees.
 It is poured, cooled then polished to a very high gloss shine.
 White glass countertops share a non-porous nature with Glass.

-Pure White Glass countertops change the spatial relationship of every room they reside.
-In fact, they make kitchens and baths appear ~25% larger.
+Pure White Glass countertops change the SIZE of every room making kitchens and baths appear ~25% larger.
 White Glass is perfect for outdoor spaces.
-It reflects the light so well that it stays very cool…96 degrees in direct Florida summer sunshine.
+It reflects the light so well that it stays very cool.
+Wed wrote a blog detailing outdoor countertop temperatures in the sun…96 degrees in direct Florida summer sunshine.

 From a 2019 survey on Houzz: White countertops continue to grow in popularity.
 Nearly one in three counters are done in white (22%, 27% and 31% in 2017, 2018 and 2019 studies, respectively) making them the #1 countertop choice for homes.